TPZgus/ZoneSight/README.md

    python src/main.py
    ```
 3. When prompted, enter:
-   - For the audio file: `test.mp3`
+   - For the audio file: `test.mp3` or `longer_test.mp3`
    - For the competencies file: `test.txt`

 This will process the example audio file using the example competencies and generate a `report.html` file with the results.

 You can also view the `test_report.html` file in your web browser to see an example of the formatted output without running the script.
+For a more comprehensive example, check out the report generated from the `longer_test.mp3` file.

+## Key Features

+1. **ASCII Art Introduction**: The script now displays an ASCII art introduction featuring "TPZ" (Transcribe, Process, Zensify) when launched, providing a visually appealing start to the user experience.

+2. **OpenAI Whisper Integration**: The tool uses OpenAI's Whisper model for accurate audio transcription, supporting various audio formats.

+3. **OpenRouter Integration**: The script integrates with OpenRouter, allowing access to a wide range of language models for competency extraction and analysis.

+4. **Speaker Diarization**: An optional feature that can identify and separate different speakers in the audio, providing more context to the transcription.

+5. **HTML Report Generation**: The output is now an HTML file (`report.html`) instead of a text file, providing a more visually appealing and easier-to-read report of the competency insights.

 ## Notes and Recommendations

-- The output is now an HTML file (`report.html`) instead of a text file.
-This provides a more visually appealing and easier-to-read report of the competency insights.

 - Change the system prompt in main.py to suit different needs.